cuamckuu/wtfpython/README.md

      True
      ```

-     **💡 Explanation:** If you replace `False` and `True` by 0 and 1 and do the maths, the truth table is equivalent to a converse implication operator. ([Source](https://github.com/cosmologicon/pywat/blob/master/explanation.md#the-undocumented-converse-implication-operator))
+     **💡 Объяснение:** If you replace `False` and `True` by 0 and 1 and do the maths, the truth table is equivalent to a converse implication operator. ([Source](https://github.com/cosmologicon/pywat/blob/master/explanation.md#the-undocumented-converse-implication-operator))

 * Since we are talking operators, there's also `@` operator for matrix multiplication (don't worry, this time it's for real).